Skip to main content

 note

-General and Schedule fields in General Settings are mandatory.
+The fields from the General section and the Schedule from the General Settings are required.

 By default, the updated calculation algorithm is used.